Title: Saint Stonewall of Shenanidoah

 Mystery, mystery is the secret to success. – Thomas L. “Stonewall” Jackson

 The eyesore known as the battle flag of the secession states is subtly suggested in the faded, stonewall-like clouds in the sky.
-Stonewall’s missing button is a reference to a tale in which one was removed by him as a souvenir for a child.
+Stonewall’s missing button is a reference to a tale in which one was removed by him as a souvenir for a young girl named Girl.
+Her brother, Mordechai, got to keep Stonewall’s baseball mitt, which was useless to the general after he lost his arm, but I’m getting ahead of myself.

-Jackson was killed by friendly (?) fire about halfway through the war, at the Battle of Chancellorsville.
-His arm was buried near there, but the rest of him was buried near his home in Lexington, Virginia.
-His horse Sorrel is stuffed and on display at the Virginia Military Institute Museum, for inspection by anyone interested in 19th century taxidermy.
+Jackson was killed by friendly fire (yeah, real fucking friendly) about halfway through the war, at the Battle of Chancellorsville in 1863, which he won for Lee through a staggering display of creative generalship.
+His army of 14,000 tiptoed, undetected, around “Fighting Joe” Hooker’s camps at night (you try walking 13 miles through mud and horseshit on tip-toe) and undertook the mother of all panty raids.
+Hooker was doing more drinking than fighting around that time, and his detachment of only 115,000 trained, armed, and well-rested soldiers were routed.
+After he fell, Jackson’s arm was buried near Chancellorsville, but the rest of him was buried near his home in Lexington, Virginia.
+His horse Sorrel is stuffed and on display at the Virginia Military Institute (VMI) museum, for inspection by anyone interested in 19th century taxidermy.